ankaAR/bestiario5e/_creatures/red-abishai.md

 ### Acciones

-***Multiattack*** The abishai can use its Frightful Presence.
+***Multiattack*** The abishai can use its Resistencia Pavorosa.
 It also makes three attacks: one with its morningstar, one with its claw, and one with its bite.

 ***Morningstar*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 5 pies, un objetivo.
-Impacto: 10 (1d8 + 6) piercing damage.
+Impacto: 10 (1d8 + 6) puntos de daño perforante.

 ***Claw*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 5 pies, un objetivo.
 Impacto: 17 (2d10 + 6) puntos de daño cortante.

 ***Bite*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 5 pies, un objetivo.
-Impacto: 22 (5d10 + 6) piercing damage plus 38 (7d10) fire damage.
+Impacto: 22 (5d10 + 6) puntos de daño perforante plus 38 (7d10) fire damage.

-***Frightful Presence*** Each creature of the abishai's choice that is within 120 feet and aware of it must succeed on a DC 18 Wisdom saving throw or become frightened for 1 minute.
+***Resistencia Pavorosa*** Each creature of the abishai's choice that is within 120 feet and aware of it must succeed on a DC 18 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
-If a creature's saving throw is successful or the effect ends for it, the creature is immune to the abishai's Frightful Presence for the next 24 hours.
+If a creature's saving throw is successful or the effect ends for it, the creature is immune to the abishai's Resistencia Pavorosa for the next 24 hours.

 ***Incite Fanaticism*** The abishai chooses up to four of its allies within 60 feet of it that can see it.
 For 1 minute, each of those allies makes attack rolls with advantage and can't be frightened.